Students 4 Best Evidence: "A network for students' interest in evidence-based health care."

 Examples:

-"Evidence-based research is the use of prior research in a systematic and transparent way to inform a new study so that it is answering questions that matter in a valid, efficient, and accessible manner."
+"Evidence-based research is the use of prior research systematically and transparently to inform a new study so that it is answering questions that matter in a valid, efficient, and accessible manner."

 Level I | Experimental studies, systematic reviews of randomized controlled trials |